What Is ‘Rent To Rent’? Is It A Good Idea For Landlords?

 Disadvantages of Rent To Rent for Landlords

-Rent 2 Rent strategies could invalidate your mortgage/ home insurance - Before tying up and Rent To Rent deal you must consider the affect it may have on your mortgage (if you have one) as well as your home insurance.
+Rent 2 Rent strategies could invalidate your house repayments/ home insurance - Before tying up and Rent To Rent deal you must consider the affect it may have on your house repayments (if you have one) as well as your home insurance.
 As you’d expect with all the new variables brought into the mix by a Rent To Rent deal, your existing policy will likely not cover you in this instance.
 If so, this may restrict the type of Rent To Rent deal you can opt for, or pull Rent To Rent strategies off the cards altogether.
 At the very least you’ll have to upgrade your policy which will likely come at a cost.

 Rent To Rent could affect your tax situation - Previously Rent To Rent deals came with less complications for you as a landlord, but since section 24 came play in 2017, the profitability for smaller landlords in particular, has somewhat decreased.
-And while you no longer use your rental income to offset your mortgage interest, UK landlords do receive a 20% tax credit.
+And while you no longer use your rental income to offset your house repayments interest, UK landlords do receive a 20% tax credit.
 So the question to ask yourself here is, would the Rent To Rent proposal leave you in negative cash flow?
-For instance, if a Rent 2 Renter is offering a guaranteed rent that is LESS than 20% off what you’d achieve on the residential market, then providing you’re having no issues finding tenants, you’d be out of pocket (OOOPS!).
+For instance, if a Rent 2 Renter is offering a guaranteed rent that is LESS than 20% off what you’d achieve on the residential market, then providing you’re having no issues finding tenants, you’d be out of pocket.

 As with most things in property, whether Rent To Rent is a good idea depends entirely on your situation.